jart/cosmopolitan/ape/specification.md

 It's not possible for an APE runtime that targets the full range of OSes to use the `tpidr_el0` register for TLS because Apple won't allow it.
-On MacOS ARM64 systems, this reigster can only be used by a runtime to implement the `sched_getcpu()` system call.
+On MacOS ARM64 systems, this register can only be used by a runtime to implement the `sched_getcpu()` system call.
 It's reserved by MacOS.

 #### x86-64